Skip to main content

 • “No in-game purchases.”

-• “I think something like this could do very well with a bit more content variety and polish, along with an easier entry barrier to start playing the game, whether that be a bargain price or perhaps even free-to-play, as long as they stuck with pure cosmetic monetization.”
+• “I think this game could do very well with more content variety and polish, along with an easier entry barrier such as a bargain price or a free-to-play model, as long as it sticks to purely cosmetic monetization.”

 • stability